giuliorossolini/giuliorossolini.github.io/index.md

     <br><br>

-    From January 2023, I've started a research period at the Computer Vision Laboratory (CVLab) of the <b>École Polytechnique Fédérale de Lausanne (EPFL)</b>  under the supervision of Dr. <a href="https://people.epfl.ch/mathieu.salzmann"> Mathieu Salzmann</a>, working on the robustness evaluation of transformers architectures and adaptive learning strategies for autonomous driving tasks.
+    From January 2023, I've started a research period at the Computer Vision Laboratory (CVLab) of the <b>École Polytechnique Fédérale de Lausanne (EPFL)</b>  under the supervision of Dr. <a href="https://people.epfl.ch/mathieu.salzmann"> Mathieu Salzmann</a>, working on the robustness evaluation of self-attention architectures and adaptive learning strategies for autonomous driving tasks.
 </p>